- Home

 Unfortunately, sleeping on your stomach can cause unnecessary strain on your muscles and joints, potentially causing neck, jaw, and back pain.
 If you’ve been waking up from lying on your front a bit sore and tired recently, this could be why.

-However, if you enjoy sleeping on your stomach, there are ways to modify the position to help reduce any potential downsides.
-This includes sleeping with a thinner pillow (or no pillow at all) to limit stress on your neck and placing a pillow underneath the lower stomach to help reduce back pain.
+However, if you enjoy sleeping on your stomach, there are ways to modify the position to help reduce potential downsides.
+This includes sleeping with a thinner pillow (or no pillow at all) to limit stress on your neck and placing a pillow underneath your lower stomach to help reduce back pain.

 3. Lying flat on your back

 Lying flat on your back is generally the healthiest sleeping position.
-It protects the spine by keeping it aligned, and can also help to reduce unnecessary pressure on joints.
+It protects the spine by keeping it aligned, and can also help reduce unnecessary pressure on joints.

 However, lying on your back isn’t recommended for anyone who struggles with snoring or sleep apnea.
 It can also be uncomfortable if you have back pain.

-In terms of modifications, placing a pillow underneath your knees can help back pain by supporting your back’s natural curve.
+In terms of modifications, placing a pillow underneath your knees can help with back pain by supporting your back’s natural curve.
 Equally, propping yourself up with another pillow can help make breathing easier if you’re congested or struggle with snoring.

 4. Sleeping on your side